dennisyomerchavdar/raytracer/README.md

 # raytracer
 Raytracer which reads XML scene description file and outputs an image

+2019 Computer Graphics homework.
 Description is in the PDF file.

 ## Authors